-In order to qualify for FAP, you must meet the following eligibility requirements:
+In order to qualify for SNAP, you must meet the following eligibility requirements:

 - Live in Michigan

 - Be a US Citizen or a lawful permanent resident

 - Show proof of identity

 - Have less than $15,000 in resources — this asset test may soon be abolished.

 Those receiving SSI may get their food benefits through Michigan Combined Application Project (MiCAP) instead.